 Vegan mayo - use your favorite (or make your own)

-Old Bay Seasoning (you can buy it, make your own Old Bay Seasoning, or add ½ tsp smoked paprika, ¼ tsp mustard powder, pinch of cayenne, salt and pepper)
+Old Bay Seasoning (you can buy it, make your own Old Bay Seasoning, or add ½ teaspoon smoked paprika, ¼ teaspoon mustard powder, pinch of cayenne, salt and pepper)

 Long rolls split at the top (hot dog buns, New England rolls etc)

 Smoked paprika (optional, but I like to garnish the vegan lobster rolls with a sprinkling of it for taste and that red color).

 If you don't have hearts of palm, try cubes of extra firm tofu (raw or lightly pan-fried).
 Jackfruit or oyster mushrooms would be awesome too.

 Substitute 2 tablespoon chopped fresh dill for the parsley.